ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/MS-OXCFOLD/[MS-OXCFOLD].md

 ## [MS-OXCFOLD]
-Please follow the link https://msdn.microsoft.com/en-us/library/cc433475(v=exchg.80).aspx to find the new landing page for [MS-OXCFOLD].
+To find the new landing page for [MS-OXCFOLD], please follow the link https://msdn.microsoft.com/en-us/library/cc433475(v=exchg.80).aspx

 The new landinganding page includes the following:
 - The ability to download the preview, published, and previous versions of the documents in PDF